-Developmental Services for Preemies – IFSP (Individual Family Service Plan)
+Developmental Services for Preemies – Individual Family Service Plans (IFSP)

 Your preemie will be evaluated first to see how she is doing developmentally and where she needs help.
 After that, a plan called an IFSP will be developed for your preemie.
 An IFSP is similar to an IEP that is used by the school system for older children in that it establishes a plan and goals for your child based on her individual needs.
 The IFSP includes the family in the process.
 Family members and service providers work as a team to evaluate, plan services, and achieve the goals in the IFSP.

 When Do Preemies Catch up with Their Peers?